DecoraterBot-devs/DecoraterBot/README.md

 > with ``DecoraterBot.sln`` in Visual Studio 2015 Update 3.

 Note: You Will have to use the Bat files above by right clicking them in the solution file.
+Also I might be thinking about finally removing some of the folders with py files as I am thinking of makign most of them pyd's to have further optimizations to the bot's Error logs (eg function names to files that do not hold the specific errors).
+With that Said the lines that calls some functions then will not show.

 ## Contributors